columnflow/columnflow/docs/user_guide/task_array_functions.md

 ## TAF Types

-1. Calibrator:
+### Calibrator

 - Meant to apply calibrations to event data that are stored as additional columns; these columns can then be used in subsequent tasks as if they were part of the original data
 - *Examples*: energy calibration (jets, taus) or object corrections (MET)
 - *Quantity*: zero, one or more
 - *Output length*: same as input
 - *Parameter*: `--calibrators [NAME,[NAME,...]]`

-2. Selector:
+### Selector

 - Meant to perform both event and object selection; they must produce event and per-object masks that can be used downstream, as well as event and selection statistics (either in `json` or `hist` format) to be used for normalization later; they can also produce additional columns for use in subsequent tasks
 - *Examples*: the usual event selection
 - *Quantity*: exactly one
 - *Output length*: same as input
 - *Parameter*: `--selector NAME`

-3. Reducer:
+### Reducer

 - It receives all event data, as well as columns produced during calbration and selection plus the event and object selection masks to perform the reduction step; a default implementation exists that should be sufficient for most use cases; if additional columns should be produced, the default reducer can be extended
 - *Examples*: `cf_default`, i.e., columnflow's default event and object reduction, as well as collection creation
 - *Quantity*: exactly one
 - *Output length*: Any length, but obviously usually shorter than the input
 - *Parameter*: `--reducer NAME(cf_default)`

-4. Producer:
+### Producer

 - The go-to mechanism for creating and storing additional variables needed by the analysis, after events were selected and reduced
 - *Examples*: creation of additional variables needed by the analysis
 - *Quantity*: zero, one or more
 - *Output length*: same as input
 - *Parameter*: `--producers [NAME,[NAME,...]]`

-5. Histogram producer:
+### Histogram producer

 - More versatile than other TAFs as it allows defining some late event data adjustments and event weight, as well as controls the creation, filling and post-processing of histograms before they are saved to disk
 - *Examples*: calcalation of event weights, plus the usual histogram filling procedure
 - *Quantity*: exactly one
 - *Output length*: does not apply, since histograms are created
 - *Parameter*: `--hist-producer NAME(cf_default)`

 ## Simple Example